- What is the weekly schedule?

 * Family Discount

 - for adults, there are a limited number of staff positions available.
 Please apply using this form

 * Mission Service Discount

 - A limited number of $120 scholarships are available for participants willing to engage in Christ-centered mission and service work in their own communities.
 Those who wish to receive this scholarship are asked to volunteer 10 hours of their time, complete the application here, and return it by the deadline to the NWMC Office.
 Once your application has been received, reviewed, and approved, the scholarship will be applied to your account.
 If you have any questions, please contact the NWMC Office.

-- There are some additional scholarship funds available for international and racial-ethnic participants.
+- There are some additional scholarship funds available for those in need and those who are international guests.
 You can find a scholarship form available here

 * Mission Guest Program - NWMC extends an invitation for full-time mission workers to attend the mission conference as our guests for a time of rest, rejuvenation, connection, and learning.
 Your stories and testimonies are important to the life of NWMC, and we want to honor the work that you are doing.